Janet-V/Janet-V/README.md

 * Tableau

-## Education & Certifications
+## Education & Courses
+SQL for Data Analytics - Learn SQL in 4 Hours by Luke Barousse

-Data Analyst Bootcamp by Alex The Analyst (March 2024)
+Data Analyst Bootcamp by Alex The Analyst

 Herbert H. Lehman College (Aug 2019 - May 2023)